begin with a free consultation (949) 870-3800

 Workers’ compensation offers several types of support:

-- Permanent Disability Benefits: Provides compensation if your injury results in lasting physical or mental limits that affect your ability to work.
+• Permanent Disability Benefits: Provides compensation if your injury results in lasting physical or mental limitations that affect your ability to work.

 In most situations, workers’ compensation is considered your only option for legal action against your direct employer.
 This rule is known as the exclusive remedy doctrine, and it means you generally cannot sue your employer for negligence, even if unsafe conditions caused your injury.
 However, workers’ compensation does not include payments for pain, suffering, or reduced quality of life.

-Filing a Personal Injury Lawsuit After a Construction Accident
+Filing a Personal Injury Claim After a Construction Accident

 The exclusive remedy rule applies only to your employer.
 On most construction sites, from smaller jobs in Santa Ana to large-scale projects in Irvine, multiple companies often share the same space.
-General contractors, subcontractors, property owners, equipment suppliers, engineers, and architects may all be working at the same time.
+General contractors, subcontractors, property owners, equipment suppliers, engineers, and architects may all be working simultaneously.

 A knowledgeable Orange County construction accident lawyer can investigate your case to identify any third parties whose carelessness may have contributed to the incident.
-Filing both a workers’ compensation claim and a third-party lawsuit is often the best way to pursue a full financial recovery.
+Filing both a workers’ compensation claim and a third-party personal injury claim is often the right way to pursue a full financial recovery.

 Common Causes of Serious Construction Accidents

 The Occupational Safety and Health Administration (OSHA) has identified four main hazards that account for the majority of construction-related fatalities.
-Referred to as the “Fatal Four,” these risks highlight the importance of consistent safety practices on job sites across Southern California.
+Known as the “Fatal Four,” these risks underscore the importance of consistent safety practices on job sites across Southern California.

+Falls are a major workplace hazard.
+In 2024, there were 844 deaths recorded in the United States following work-related falls, and another 480,000 workers were injured to the point of needing to miss work.
 Falls are the leading cause of death in the construction industry.
 These incidents often result from inadequate fall protection, poor training, or failure to follow basic safety procedures.
-Our firm handles a wide range of fall-related claims, including:
+Our firm handles a wide range of fall-related claims, including the following scenarios:

-- Scaffolding Failures: Scaffolding must be designed, installed, and maintained by qualified personnel.
-Accidents can occur due to improper assembly, overloaded platforms, or lack of inspection.
+Scaffolding failures: Scaffolding must be designed, installed, and maintained by qualified personnel.
+Accidents can occur due to improper assembly, overloaded platforms, or inadequate inspection.

 These types of falls are almost always preventable when proper safety measures are followed, which is why identifying failures in training, supervision, or site conditions is often central to a successful legal claim.